Margaret M. Wheat Papers

 Any published material, photographs or recordings used by another author/user requires written acknowledgement be made of material contributed by Margaret M. Wheat.

-A major portion of Mrs. Wheat's research time was devoted to the Northern Paiute Indians.
+Most of Wheat’s research time was devoted to the Northern Paiute Tribes.
 Recording and photographing these people, their arts, and life ways resulted in the book, Survival Arts of the Primitive Paiutes, published in 1967 by the University of Nevada Press.
 A grant from the Fleischmann Foundation to the Foresta Institute enabled Wheat to continue her work among the Paiutes; from 1968-1971 and 1972-1974 she made approximately 150 audio recordings of her elderly Paiute friends discussing their life ways, legends, and tribal history.
 She also did extensive photography among the Paiutes and was involved in the production of a film documenting their customs.
 Segments of the film footage were incorporated into "Tule Technology: Northern Paiute Uses/Marsh Resources in Western Nevada," by the Smithsonian Institution Office, Folk life Programs.

 In 1980, Margaret Wheat received an honorary doctorate of science degree from the University of Nevada, Reno.
 She resided in Fallon, Nevada, until her death August 28, 1988.